 Ideas to make bathtime fun

-- Bathe younger and older siblings together - for example, put your toddler and preschooler in at the same time.
+- Bath younger and older siblings together.
+For example, put your toddler and preschooler in at the same time.
 This way, a fearful child can see that big brothers or sisters enjoy the bath.

-- Try changing the time of day that you bathe your child.
+- Try changing the time of day that you bath your child.
 Some children enjoy a bath more in the morning, when they’re not tired and cranky.

 Praise and encourage all of the steps that babies and toddlers take